Klingenstadt-Solingen/Open-SmartCity-Home/documentation/homesystem/IOBROKER.md

 # ioBroker

-This guide explains how to integrate the Open Smart City Home application with ioBroker using the REST API adapter for weather sensor data processing.
+This guide explains how to integrate the Open SmartCity Home application with ioBroker using the REST API adapter for weather sensor data processing.

 ## Prerequisites